UllaMontonen/TicketGuru/RESTDoc/TicketMarkused.md

 ### Path Variables

-`ticketcode`: The code of the ticket to be fetched.
+`ticketcode`: The code of the ticket to be marked as used.

 Example: `81a37038-6d96-5ce7-ae6a-65e9f03d698f`